 In connection with the closing of the Company's acquisition of IMW, the Company agreed to make future payments consisting of four annual payments in the amount of \$12,500 which were subsequently amended to be CAD\$5,000 and \$7,500.
 Each payment under the IMW Notes will consist of CAD\$5,000 in cash and \$7,500 in cash and/or shares of the Company's common stock (the exact combination of cash and/or stock to be determined at the Company's option).
 In addition, pursuant to a security agreement executed at closing, the IMW Notes are secured by a subordinate security interest in IMW.
 In January 2011, the Company paid \$5,000 in cash and \$7,500 in shares of its common stock.
 The Company paid CAD\$5,000 in cash in January 2012 and \$3,750 in shares of its common stock in each of August 2012 and October 2012.
-The Company paid CAD\$5,000 in cash and \$7,500 in shares of its common stock in February 2013.
-The IMW Notes that were settled with shares of the Company's common stock are not included in the consolidated statements of cash flows as they are non-cash financing activities.
+The Company paid CAD\$5,000 in cash and \$7,500 in shares of its common stock are not included in the consolidated statements of cash flows as they are non-cash financing activities.